-AE28: Wood Construction Techniques Instructor: Mr. Bhola
+AE28: Wood Construction Techniques

 An introductory course in the selection, operation, and maintenance of woodworking hand and power tools.
 The principles of selection, operation, and maintenance of workshop tools in the modern woodworking shop are studied.
 Students will be required to present seminars on various fabrication techniques and construction tools.
-Occupational safety will be emphasized in safeguarding of machines, use of abrasive power tools, portable power tools, and in equipment isolation and lock-out.
+Occupational safety will be emphasized in safeguarding of machines, use of abrasive power tools and portable power tools, and equipment isolation and lock-out.
 Students are required to develop plans and produce a project.
+Fall Semester - 2 lecs and 3 labs per week.

-AE29: Metal Construction Techniques Instructor: Mr. Hampton
+AE29: Metal Construction Techniques

 An introductory course in the selection, operation, and maintenance of metalworking hand and power tools.
 The principles of oxyacetylene welding, cutting, and brazing of mild steel will be examined.
 Electric arc and MIG welding techniques are presented.
 Students will be required to present seminars on various fabrication techniques and construction tools.
-Occupational safety will be emphasized in safeguarding of machines, use of abrasive power tools, welding, cutting, burning, soldering, and in equipment isolation and lock-out.
+Occupational safety will be emphasized in safeguarding of machines, use of abrasive power tools, welding, cutting, burning, soldering, and equipment isolation and lock-out.
 Students are required to develop plans and produce a project.